RyanBurns/Python-practice/README.md

 # Python-practice
-A python program to practice basic concepts
+A python program to practice new concepts when I am learning.